k083k/printf/README.md

 # printf Project
 Implementing printf function
-The printf function prints data to the standard output
+The printf function prints data to the standard output in regards to a specified format

 # Prototype
 int _printf(const char *format, ...);